mgoeker/table2itol/README.md

 input column *and* the resulting kind of visualisation, nothing of importance will be overwritten (but see the section on name clashes between distinct spreadsheets).

+#### A name clash of output file names occurs

+`name clash: file [...] has already been generated`

+Solution: Name the columns distinctly in distinct tables within the same file and/or call the `table2itol.R` script individually for each input file, maybe best with distinct values of `--directory`.

+Since the name of each output file is generated from the name of the respective input column and the resulting kind of visualisation, columns from distinct input tables but with the same name and the same resulting kind of visualisation would yield only a single output file.
+Instead of silently overwriting the earlier ones, the script stops with an informative error message.